 Individual branches from sunken trees or brush and other structures with high resolution and detail compared to more traditional sonar imaging.

 You can even see your lure as you retrieve it.
 And your boat doesn’t need to be moving.
 These fish finder images are so clear and precise that with a little practice, you might be able to distinguish between species of fish!

-The LiveScope function has 3 different modes to choose from.
-Forward, Down and perspective modes.
-Down and Forward mode are essentially the same as with other fish finders on the market with few differences.
+The LiveScope function has 3 different modes to choose from: Forward, Down, and Perspective modes.
+Down and Forward modes are essentially the same as with other fish finders on the market, with few differences.

 Mapping System: Humminbird vs Garmin

 Garmin uses the industry-leading BlueChart mapping system, but it’s not the only bathymetric or mapping software available for Garmin fish finder units.